quangmnh/Fail-Attemps-Creating-An-Android-Studio-Project/README.md

 # Test 03
 Created with a basic activity or something.
 A bunch of errors

-'''Error:(9, 5) error: resource android:attr/dialogCornerRadius not found.'''
+> Error:(9, 5) error: resource android:attr/dialogCornerRadius not found.